earthat/ROI-marking-for-traffic-surveillance-/README.md

 4. after installation of every pakage in the txt file is finished.
 5. python main.py

+# Input Video
+Input video for this repository can be fetched from https://drive.google.com/open?id=1XbG76LyEvemTTRBwQeNe9z9ZEeZVcJvY

 # To see the ROI marking process
 https://www.youtube.com/watch?v=J52Gh3BBfQE&t=21s